 It’s obviously best to pay your credit card bills in full if you can, but if you need more time, a 0 percent balance transfer card can save you a ton of money if used properly.
-If you owe that same $5,525 but commit to paying it off during the Reflect card’s 21-month interest-free term, that’s just $271 per month if you spread your payments equally (note that I actually divided $5,691 by 21 to account for the 3 percent transfer fee).
+If you owe that same $5,525 but commit to paying it off during the Reflect card’s up to 21-month intro APR term, that’s just $271 per month if you spread your payments equally (note that I actually divided $5,691 by 21 to account for the 3 percent transfer fee).

-In order to pay off $5,525 in 21 months with 16.21 percent interest accruing, your monthly payments would be $303 and your total interest expense would be $857.
-In other words, by signing up for the Reflect card, you could pay $32 less per month for 21 months and save $691 in the process ($857 in interest minus a $166 transfer fee), relative to the average credit card.
+In order to pay off $5,525 in 21 months with interest accruing, your monthly payments would be $303 and your total interest expense would be $857.
+In other words, by signing up for the Reflect card, you could pay $32 less per month for up to 21 months and save $691 in the process ($857 in interest minus a $166 transfer fee), relative to the average credit card.

 A few caveats

 I believe that the best way to take advantage of a 0 percent balance transfer promotion is to avoid making any new purchases.
 While many 0 percent balance transfer cards also offer 0 percent interest on new purchases for an extended period, I believe this muddies the waters (at best) and serves as a trap (at worst).
 It’s hard to hit a moving target, and as your balance grows, it’s more likely that you’ll still owe something when the clock runs out and interest starts accumulating at a hefty rate (often around 15, 20 or even 25 percent).